 Another good way to keep up with my publications is by going to my Amazon author page.

 T&T Clark Handbook for Septuagint Research

-A recent and fairly long-term project that is now very nearly complete is the T&T Clark Handbook for Septuagint Research, which should be in print in early 2021.
-The book is meant to overview the most important research areas in the discipline and provide guidance as to how to undertake it.
+A recent and fairly long-term project that is now very nearly complete is the T&T Clark Handbook for Septuagint Research, which is now available everywhere books are sold.
+This volume is meant to overview the most important research areas in the discipline and provide guidance as to how to undertake it.
 You can read more about it here.

 A Book-by-Book Guide to Septuagint Vocabulary